shiliu-egg/egg.github.io/_pages/about.md

 My name is Qitan Lv (in Chinese: 吕奇澹).
 Due to [polyphony](https://baike.baidu.com/item/%E5%A4%9A%E9%9F%B3%E5%AD%97/10884829) (where characters can have multiple pronunciations), I'm also called EGG ( •̀ ω •́ )✧.

 # About Me
-I'm currently a first-year master's student at the [University of Science and Technology of China](https://www.ustc.edu.cn/), under the guidance of Prof. [Jie Wang](https://miralab.ai/people/jie-wang/).
-My research focuses on knowledge graphs, large language models, and natural language processing.
-For a detailed overview, please check out my [CV](https://shiliu-egg.github.io/cv/).
+I'm currently a first-year master's student at the [University of Science and Technology of China](https://www.ustc.edu.cn/).
+My research interest includes knowledge graphs, large language models, and natural language processing.
+For more information, please check out my [CV](https://shiliu-egg.github.io/cv/).

 I hold the belief that principles are more fundamental than solutions and should generally take precedence.
 I also have a great fondness for elegant and efficient designs.
 These values motivated most of my works.